 In February 2021, we issued equity compensation awards, at which point in time, we engaged our third-party valuation specialist to perform a contemporaneous valuation of our enterprise value and Class A common stock.
 In February 2021, we also obtained new Bridge Notes to fund ongoing operations, signed a letter of intent for a merger with a special purpose acquisition company, and subsequently announced that we had entered into a definitive agreement with Osprey for a merger that would result in us becoming a publicly listed company.
 Based upon the impact of the new Bridge Notes on our financial condition and the impact that the proposed merger was expected to have on our future prospects and ability to fund our growth strategy, as described in our discussion of "Long-Term Liquidity Requirements" elsewhere in this "Management's Discussion and Analysis of Financial Condition and Results of Operations, the valuation that was performed as of February 15, 2021 resulted in a significant increase to our estimated enterprise value as of February 15, 2021, the proposed merger with Osprey was deemed to be an observable indicator of our enterprise value pursuant to the market approach, and an 80% weighting was placed on the implied value of the merger transaction when valuing the enterprise, we concluded that our equity value was approximately \$740.0 million as of February 15, 2021.
-When we updated the estimate of our enterprise value as of March 31, 2021, the proposed merger would occur when applying the PWERM to our valuation approach and assumptions.
-Given the substantial on approach and assumptions.
-Given the enterprise value pursuant to the market approach, and a 90% weighting was placed on the implied value of our enterprise value as of March 31, 2021, the proposed merger would occur when applying the PWERM to our valuation approach and assumptions.
-Given the substantial ongreach and assumptions.
-Given the substantial ongreach and assumptions, diven the proposed merger would occur when applying the PWERM to our val
+When we updated the estimate of our enterprise value as of March 31, 2021, the proposed merger with Osprey was again deemed to be an observable indicator of our enterprise value pursuant to the market approach and assumptions.
+Given the substantial maproach and assumptions.
+Given the substantial maproach and assumptions were approach and assumptions of our enterprise value pursuant to the market approach, and a 90% weighting was placed on the implied value of the merger transaction when valuing the enterprise, we concluded that our equity value was approximately \$740.0 million as of February 15, 2021.
+When we updated the estimate of our enter